long2ice/synch/README.md

 ## Limitions

-- mysql2ch don't support composite primary key, you need always keep a primary key or unique key.
+- synch don't support composite primary key, you need always keep a primary key or unique key.
-- mysql2ch will not support table mapping or column mapping, it aims to make clickhouse as mirror database for mysql, and with realtime replication.
+- synch will not support table mapping or column mapping, it aims to make clickhouse as mirror database for mysql, and with realtime replication.
+- DDL sync not support postgres.

 ## Optional